150 EduE

 About This Program

-In the Teaching Physical Science program, you learn how to teach sciences both inside and outside the classroom, integrating environmental education into formal and non-formal settings such as parks and nature centers.
-In the heart of northern Minnesota, you have the opportunity to go out into our abundant natural environments to apply science to the real world.
+The Teaching Physical Science program prepares you to teach science both inside and outside the classroom, integrating environmental education into formal and non-formal learning settings such as parks, nature centers, and outdoor education programs.
+Located in the heart of northern Minnesota, the program provides opportunities to learn in diverse natural environments and apply science to real-world experiences.

 This Bachelor of Applied (B.A.Sc.) degree prepares you for licensure in Teaching Chemistry (grades 9-12) or Teaching Physics (grades 9-12).
 You choose your preferred emphasis of chemistry or physics.
 Coursework is offered by the Department of Education with the Department of Chemistry or Physics.
 You have the option of concurrently working toward General Science (grades 5-8) licensure.